destroymayor/destroymayor/README.md

 # Hi!
 I'm Jared

-🏡 I live in Taipei, Taiwan.
+🏡&nbsp;&nbsp;I live in Taipei, Taiwan.

-🎓 I have a master degree in Department of Information Management.
+🎓&nbsp;&nbsp;I have a master degree in Department of Information Management.

-🧑‍💻 I've been working as a front-end developer since 2017.
+🧑‍💻&nbsp;&nbsp;I've been working as a front-end developer since 2017.

 ## My Skills